diversen/pebble-framework-docs/src-docs/100-Router.md

 <!-- include: src/SimpleHomeController.php -->

-The above route `/` will accept the verbs GET and POST and the path `/` will dispatch the method `index`.
+The route will accept the verbs GET and POST and the path `/` will dispatch the method `index`.

-The second route with the path `/user/:username` will dispatch the method `userGreeting`.
+The second route using the path `/user/:username` will dispatch the method `userGreeting`.
 This method transforms the second URL segment into a string parameter, which the controller method may use.
 This route only accepts GET requests ((which is used if no verbs is used).

 The `path` can also be made a bit more complex, like e.g. `/user/:username/actions/:action`.
 If this route is matched, then the `$params` array will contain both `username` and `action` keys and values.